 Exceptions for Intoxication

 A traditional exception for workers’ compensation coverage was for injuries an employee sustained as a result of his or her own intoxication.
-If an employee was in a car accident while she was traveling for work, for example, and the accident investigation determined she was driving under the influence and at fault for the crash, she would not be able to collect workers’ compensation benefits.
+If an employee was in a car accident, while she was traveling for work, for example, and the accident investigation determined she was driving under the influence and at fault for the crash, she would not be able to collect worker compensation settlement benefits.
 However, if that intoxicated employee was a passenger in a car driven by a sober colleague (and her intoxication was not a substantial factor in causing the accident), she would be entitled to workers’ comp benefits.
 An employer contesting an award had the burden of proving to the workers’ compensation board that the worker’s intoxication was a substantial factor in causing his or her injuries (and thus a reason to deny benefits).
 It was an “affirmative defense” to the presumption that any work-related injury receives benefits.

 The 2017 amendments to the Iowa Workers’ Compensation law changed the burden of proof.
-There is now a presumption that any time an employee was intoxicated at the time of an injury, his or her intoxication was a substantial factor in causing the injury (and benefits should be denied).
-If an employee has a positive drug or alcohol test at the time of or immediately following the injury, workers’ comp benefits will be denied unless the worker presents evidence that his or her intoxication was not a substantial factor in causing the injury.
+There is now a presumption that any time an employee was intoxicated at the time of an injury.
+His or her intoxication was a substantial factor in causing the injury (and benefits should be denied).
+If an employee has a positive drug or alcohol test at the time of or immediately following the injury?
+Workers’ comp benefits will be denied unless the worker presents evidence that his or her intoxication was not a substantial factor in causing the injury.

 Shifting the burden of proof to make an employee prove that drug or alcohol use was not a substantial factor in the injury is especially problematic since many intoxicants can be detected days, weeks, or even months after use.
 Forcing employees to present evidence that intoxication was not a factor essentially strips the basic “no fault” advantage out of the workers’ comp system.
 It also may encourage more employers to adopt routine drug testing procedures in an effort to hold down workers’ compensation premiums.